Vanadium-doped HfO$_2$, multiferroic uncompromised: Results

 This prediction applies to a state in which all V is acting as a 4+ ion.
 The XPS performed on samples at 6\% and 11\% V suggest that about two thirds (estimated from Fig.S1 of \cite{vhfo2}) of the V atoms have 3+ valence, and one third have 4+.
 Valence 3+ corresponds to V$_2$O$_3$ local composition, and involves the formation of O vacancies in the HfO$_2$ matrix to mantain neutrality and insulating character.
 (This is indeed the only possible route in a dioxide when the substituting cation is purely 3+, as found long ago for Y-stabilized zirconia \cite{yzro} and hafnia-alumina mixtures \cite{hfal2o3}.)
 A description of the mixed valence system is outside our present scope, but our results prove that V can act as a 4+ ion and still produce an insulating and ferroelectric state in HfO$_2$ without compensating defect such as vacancies, which explains the otherwise puzzling one-third population of 4+ V ions.

-Notably, the V 4+ ion is magnetic in the dioxide (whereas the 3+ is not, in the local sesquioxide stoichiometry facilitated by O vacancies).
-Based on our results, assuming the ratio of 3+ to 4+ V is indeed 2:1 as inferred from XPS, the samples of Ref.\cite{vhfo2} with 3\% to 11\% V should already exhibit a magnetization of 3 to 11 emu/cm$^3$.
-Further, an increase of the oxygen partial pressure (O-rich conditions) during growth will decrease the concentration of O vacancies, hence increase the fraction of magnetic 4+ V ions and hence the magnetization, potentially up to saturation at its full value (although some oxygen deficiency seems to be required to stabilize the hafnia polar phase).
-Of course, V acting as 4+ has a formation energy independent of O chemical potential, as in Eq.\ref{eform}.
+Notably, the V 4+ ion is magnetic in the dioxide whereas the V 3+, in the local sesquioxide stoichiometry facilitated by O vacancies, may or may not be.
+If it is not, assuming the ratio of 3+ to 4+ V is indeed 2:1 as inferred from XPS, the samples of Ref.\cite{vhfo2} with 3\% to 11\% V should already exhibit a magnetization of 3 to 11 emu/cm$^3$.
+Further, an increase of the oxygen partial pressure (O-rich conditions) during growth will decrease the concentration of O vacancies, hence increase the fraction of magnetic 4+ V ions and the magnetization. {Importantly, some oxygen deficiency appears to stabilize the hafnia polar phase; V helps this stabilization with its multivalence behavior}.
 It barely needs specifying that no action is, or needs to be, taken to enforce a specific charge state of the V ion, which adapts automatically to the chemical environment. \\